Tacos al Pastor: Why the Overnight Marinade Is Non-Negotiable

-• 2 lbs boneless pork shoulder or pork loin, thinly sliced
+• 2 lbs boneless pork shoulder, thinly sliced — not loin, shoulder has the fat you need

 • 3 dried guajillo chiles, stemmed and seeded